 A big 19th century stone staircase with a portico and two lions made of glazed pottery of Granada leads to the high part of the gardens, which go from the Hill of the Sun (Cerro del Sol) to the street Rey Chico.
 These gardens are hanging gardens that include simple vegetable gardens, myrtle clumps, trimmed boxes or hundred-year-old cypresses.

-One of the staircases that are in these gardens is especially beautiful because of its beauty and originality.
+One of the staircases that are in these gardens, the Water Stairway, is especially beautiful because of its beauty and originality.
 It is supposed to be the oldest staircase in these gardens (it already existed in the Muslim period).
 The staircase is divided in three flights, each with a fountain and handrails that are channels with running water.
 The staircase is surrounded by laurels that join their crowns and form a vault.
 The sun shines through this laurel vault and the light contributes to the extremely beautiful scene.